Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMAndSSH/README.md

 # Store IP Address of VM in order to SSH

-run the following command to get the IP Address of the VM and store it as an environment variable
+Run the following command to get the IP Address of the VM and store it as an environment variable.

 ```bash
 export IP_ADDRESS=$(az vm show --show-details --resource-group $MY_RESOURCE_GROUP_NAME --name $MY_VM_NAME --query publicIps --output tsv)